1. Introduction and Objectives

 1.4.
 Motivation

-From the perspective of the end users, the WIChat system is created with the purpose of enhancing the user experience in the "Saber y Ganar" quiz.
-The modification of the system aims primarily to increase participant interaction by allowing them to obtain clues in a conversational manner through an external large language model (LLM).
-This enriches the gaming experience and makes it somewhat easier for users by receiving "assistance" from the chatbot.
+From the end-user’s perspective, the WIChat system is designed to enhance the experience of participants in the "Saber y Ganar" program.
+The main goal of modifying the system is to increase participant interaction by allowing them to obtain hints conversationally through an external large language model (LLM).
+This enriches the gaming experience and facilitates participation by offering "assistance" via the chatbot.

-This system is designed to improve player support through the chatbot with clues, while the quality of the game is also enhanced by integrating advanced technology to automatically generate images and clues based on Wikidata.
-This ensures that the content is relevant, up-to-date, and non-repetitive, which guarantees a more enriching and engaging experience for users.
+The system is designed to provide better support to players through hints generated by the chatbot, while also improving the overall game quality by integrating advanced technology for automatic generation of images and hints based on Wikidata data.
+This ensures the content is relevant, updated, and non-repetitive, providing users with a richer and more engaging experience.

 ---|---|